 CeO strives to build a learning community where CeO Scholars from diverse backgrounds have opportunities to enjoy the diversity of the Madison community.
 To this end, CeO provides free social and cultural activities throughout the year for Scholars to meet their CeO peers, faculty, and staff.
 Previous semester activities have included bowling at Union South, game & karaoke nights, potluck socials, roller skating, haunted house excursion, attending on-campus and off-campus plays, and much more.
 The social highlight of each semester is the CeO Reception.
 At the close of each semester, CeO celebrates the new graduates with a celebratory reception where at the graduating Schoars are able to recognize the people in their lives who have contributed to their academic accomplishments.

 CeO provides a wide variety of information on topics such as scholarships, awards, grants, volunteer placements, and other opportunities to get involved in the university and the city of Madison.
-Information can be found here on the website, on the Facebook page, in the CeO Office, directly from staff and advisors, or through numerous e-mail communications including the CeO Weekly Newsletter.
+Information can be found on the website, on the Facebook and Instagram pages, in the CeO Office, directly from staff and advisors, or through e-mail communications including the CeO Weekly Newsletter.